TheBazeman/A-OK-AM43-Blinds-Drive/README.md

 To run BTLE scanning which is done with this script, you need elevated rights.
 So when it fails, look at that.

-I have created a service for it with the following: sudo tee -a /lib/systemd/system/AOK-AM43.service <<_EOF_ [Unit]
+I have created a service for it with the following:<\n>
+sudo tee -a /lib/systemd/system/AOK-AM43.service <<_EOF_
+[Unit]
 Description = AOK-AM43 Web service